litexlang/litex-official-documents/Homepage.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/litexlang/golitex)

-## Litex: The First Reasoning Formal Language for Everyone
+## Litex: The First Reasoning Formal Language That Everyone Can Learn In 1–2 Hours

 *Visit [Official Website](https://litexlang.org/) to learn more about Litex.
 Visit [Tutorial](https://litexlang.org/doc/Tutorial/Introduction) to learn how to use Litex and try some examples.
 Visit [Start](https://litexlang.org/doc/Start) to start using Litex (online, locally, in Python, in Jupyter Notebook, etc.).*